VinPassed

 What you will actually face at the lot

-Rates of 18–29% APR are common in subprime military markets.
-On a $10,000 vehicle at 24.99% over 36 months, total interest is approximately $4,200 — 42% of the vehicle price on top.
-Weekly or bi-weekly payment schedules timed to coincide with military pay cycles.
-GPS and starter interrupt devices installed as standard.
-Down payment demands of $1,000–$2,500 cash.
-No rate cap under Missouri law limits any of this.
+Rates of 18 to 29% APR are common in subprime military markets.
+On a $10,000 vehicle at 24.99% over 36 months, you pay roughly $4,200 in interest, about 42% of the price on top of the price.
+Payments are often set weekly or every two weeks to line up with military pay.
+GPS and starter-interrupt devices come standard.
+Expect a cash down-payment demand of $1,000 to $2,500.
+No Missouri rate cap limits any of this.

-The MLA gap that catches most service members
+The military-lending gap that catches most service members

-The Military Lending Act (10 U.S.C. § 987) caps MAPR at 36% for covered products, but standard retail installment sales contracts — the document you sign at a BHPH lot — are generally not covered.
-The MLA covers title loans and payday loans.
-BHPH dealers near installations are aware of this distinction and structure their contracts accordingly.
-The SCRA 6% cap (50 U.S.C. § 3937) applies only to debts you had before entering active duty — not to a new BHPH contract signed after you enlisted.
+The Military Lending Act caps the all-in rate at 36% on covered products like title loans and payday loans.
+The catch: a standard retail installment contract, which is what you sign at a BHPH lot, is generally not covered.
+BHPH dealers near bases know this and structure their contracts around it.
+The separate 6% service-member rate cap only applies to debts you already had before you went on active duty, not to a new BHPH loan you sign after you enlist.

 What to do instead

-Fort Leonard Wood has a Fort Leonard Wood Federal Credit Union (573-329-5555) and access to the Army’s Financial Readiness Program.
-Whiteman AFB has access to Scott Credit Union and AFB financial counseling.
-Both offer auto loans to members at rates that are meaningfully lower than BHPH lots.
-A credit union pre-approval — even for $8,000 — lets you walk into any lot as a cash buyer and eliminates the BHPH financing entirely.
-The MO AG DEFENDERS program provides free legal help if you are already in a bad BHPH contract: ago.mo.gov/get-help/defenders.
+Fort Leonard Wood has a Fort Leonard Wood Federal Credit Union (573-329-5555) and the Army’s Financial Readiness Program.
+Whiteman AFB has access to Scott Credit Union and base financial counseling.
+Both offer auto loans at rates well below BHPH lots.
+A credit union pre-approval, even for $8,000, lets you walk onto any lot as a cash buyer and skip BHPH financing entirely.
+If you are already stuck in a bad BHPH contract, the Missouri Attorney General’s DEFENDERS program offers free legal help: ago.mo.gov/get-help/defenders.

 Private Party